 These compensated absences are recognized as current salary costs when paid in the governmental funds.
-A long-term liability has been reported in the government-wide financial statements for the accrued vacation time.
+A long-term liability has been reported in the government-wide financial statements for the accrued vacation time and sick leave.

 Long-term Obligations - In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.